Shivam7262/Shivam7262/README.md

 ---

 ### 👨‍💻 About Me
-- 💻 Currently pursuing **B.Tech in Computer Science (2021–2025)** at IILM College Of Engineering & Technology
+- 💻 B.Tech in Computer Science, IILM College of Engineering & Technology (2021–2025)
 - 🌱 I’m currently Building **full-stack apps**, **AI integrations**, and building scalable systems
 - 🛠️ I love working with the **MERN stack**, building clean UIs, and crafting smooth user experiences
 - 📫 How to reach me: **sahshivam73200@gmail.com**